boranseckin/mcmaster-login/README.md

 - CrowdMark
 - OSCARplus

 Note that, to login most of the websites you will be redirected to either `cap.mcmaster.ca` or `sso.mcmaster.ca` to use the regular MacID login.
-Both of these websites are already automated, so if a your website is not on the list above but uses this method, it should work regardless.
+Both of these websites are already automated, so if a website is not on the list above but uses this method, it should work regardless.

 #### Disclaimer
 This script is not affiliated with any of the services above nor McMaster.
 Your credentials are stored locally by your extension and only used to fill the HTML forms.